ddigiorg/pattern-sequence-predictor/README.md

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/images/technology/divination_machine/knowledge_figure_2.png)

 In the above graphic, pink and cyan circles as well as "wait" and "eat!" actions have been encoded into neuron activations.

-### Perspective

-All known intelligences thus far have limited perspective, how much an intelligence observes and how much it can remember.
-Humans can not see and store all matter at all angles at all time and even if we could, the visible spectrum is just a small range of possible frequencies.
-Thus, the ultimate promise of Machine Intelligence is being able to develop intelligences with greater or different perspectives.

 ## DM Functions